-That’s not a problem.
-Salmon cooks very quickly.
-All you have to do is season and drizzle your raw salmon fillet with a little oil (and lemon juice if you like) and bake in a preheated oven (375 F) for 12-15 minutes or until fully cooked.
+If you haven’t got salmon leftovers you can still make this recipe by preparing the fish from raw but salmon cooks very quickly.
+All you have to do is season and drizzle your raw salmon fillet with a little oil (and lemon juice if you like) and bake in a preheated oven (350 F) for 12-15 minutes or until fully cooked.
 Leave to cool, then make the salad.

 Alternatively, bake the salmon ahead and once cooled, cover and refrigerate (for up to 2-3 days) until you are ready to make the recipe.

 Can I turn this salmon and avocado salad into a salad meal

 Yes, you can do so simply by serving it with a bit of quinoa, brown rice or pasta (I recommend orzo as larger pasta might overpower the other ingredients).
 If you decide to add extras into this salmon avocado salad you might also want to make more dressing.

 Can I make the dressing for salmon and avocado salad ahead